krissen/historical_stats/README.md

 1. Go to **Settings > Devices & Services > Add Integration** and search for **Historical statistics**.
 2. **Select the source entity** you wish to track (for example, a temperature sensor).
-3. **Set the update interval** (how often the statistics should be recalculated, in minutes).
-- Choose one or more statistics (min, max, mean).
-'Value at' and 'Total change' cannot be combined with others – selecting one will deselect the rest.
+3. **Optionally set the update interval and custom name.** The name defaults to the selected entity.
+4. **Add one or more measurement points.**
+   - Choose statistics (min, max, mean, value at, total change).
-- Select the time period (e.g., "days ago", "weeks ago", or "all history").
+   - Select the time period (for example "days ago" or "all history").
-- Enter the number of units for the period (e.g., "7 days ago", "1 month ago").
+   - Enter the number of units for the period (such as "7 days" or "1 month").
    - Add as many points as you like.

 5. Save and finish.